mantidproject/mantid/docs/source/development/ISISSANSReductionBackend.rst

 the state object to a Python dictionary and receives a Mantid *PropertyManager* object.

-States which want to fulfil the *StateBase* contract must override the *validate* method.
+States which want to fulfill the *StateBase* contract must override the *validate* method.
 This method is used to ensure internal consistency of the *TypedParameters* on the state.
 It is important to have comprehensive and tight checks here.

 The entries on the state objects are all of type *TypedParameter* which allows for type checking, ensuring consistency early on.
 It is easy to build custom types.
-The currently list of types are:
+The current list of types are:

 - *StringParameter*
 - *BoolParameter*